 A verification of possible distortions linked to the combination of different survey tools (CAWI and CATI) based on the results of the surveys of 2010 and 2008 has shown that the quality of the data collected and the validity of the answers provided remain consistent regardless of the survey tool used.
-In fact, discrepancies between the responses made by those who participated in one type of survey compared to the other are very limited (in the order of a few percentage points), except for a couple of exceptions related more to the formulation and complexity of the questions than to the survey instrument used: these aspects were taken into account in the drafting of subsequent questionnaires.6
+In fact, discrepancies between the responses made by those who participated in one type of survey compared to the other are very limited (in the order of a few percentage points), except for a couple of exceptions related more to the formulation and complexity of the questions than to the survey instrument used: these aspects were taken into account in the drafting of subsequent questionnaires.
+The same analysis carried out in 2018 on the results of the 2017 survey confirmed the goodness of the data collected, regardless of the survey instrument, and a reduction in discrepancies following the changes to the questionnaire.

-In contrast, first-level graduates three and five years out were involved only in a CAWI survey: also in this case, therefore, all graduates having an email address (90.2% at three years and 85.3% at five years) were invited to participate in the survey by completing an online questionnaire.
+In contrast, first-level graduates three and five years out were involved only in a CAWI survey: also in this case, therefore, all graduates having an email address (90.2% at three years and 83.5% at five years) were invited to participate in the survey by completing an online questionnaire.
 There was no subsequent CATI stage to gather missing responses.
-The response rates achieved are 19.7% at three years and 14.8% at five years (values calculated on the total number of emails sent) and are lower than those obtained at one year from graduation.
+The response rates achieved are 21.4% at three years and 17.6% at five years (values calculated on the total number of emails sent) and are lower than those obtained at one year from graduation.
 This is mainly due to the particular selection made of the survey population.
 In fact, the three- and five-year survey of firstlevel graduates focused only on graduates who did not continue their education by enrolling in a second-level degree programme.
 It is therefore likely that these are people seeking to enter directly into the labour market - if not already employed for some time - and therefore perhaps less interested in participating in web surveys.
-This is mainly due even in this case some of the emails were not delivered due to so-called "bounces" (due to email addresses that are no longer valid or that have mailboxes that are full) which concern 1.0% of the three-year email addresses and 1.2% of the five-year email addresses with some differences in the universities, once again linked to the recent entry into the Consortium of some universities, especially at five years.
-Specific analyses were carried out to assess the existence of structural differences between the graduates interviewed and those who did not participate in the survey, identifying the existence of some differences that however do not compromise the overall representative nature of the results (lower 2.0%).
-In particular, among those interviewed one year after graduation (regardless of the degree programme type) there is a slightly higher presence of graduates of engineering and medicine, a lower presence of graduates of social political instead.
+This is mainly due even in this case some of the emails were not delivered due to so-called "bounces" (due to email addresses that are no longer valid or that have mailboxes that are full) which concern 0.5% of the three-year email addresses and 0.8% of the five-year email addresses with some differences in the universities, once again linked to the recent entry into the Consortium of some universities, especially at five years.
+Specific analyses were carried out to assess the existence of structural differences between the graduates interviewed and those who did not participate in the survey, identifying the existence of some differences that however do not compromise the overall representative nature of the results (lower 3.0%).
+In particular, among those interviewed one year after graduation (regardless of the degree programme type) there is a slightly higher presence of graduates ofmedicine, a lower presence of graduates of economics, statistics, but also linguistic, literary and politics, social sciences instead.
 Both at three years and at five years the situation is similar.